Equal Rights for All Workers to Organize- End the Criminalization of Undocumented Workers

 The law that criminalizes undocumented workers for working is the employer sanctions provision of the Immigration Reform and Control Act (IRCA) of 1986.
 This law has been key to driving down the working and living conditions of all working people, creating divisions and hate between our communities, and undermining our ability to come together to assert their collective power.
 It is the foundation of the rash of regressive, anti-immigrant measures we are seeing today.

 While we are calling for the end to the raids and the humanitarian crisis at the border, it is not enough to merely fight against the symptoms of the repressive provisions of the 1986 Immigration Reform and Control Act.
-No immigration reform will be truly comprehensive without the repeal of the employer sanctions provision of the Immigration Reform and Control Act.
+No immigration or labor reform will be truly comprehensive without ensuring equal rights for ALL workers and repealing the employer sanctions provision of the Immigration Reform and Control Act.
 To repeal employer sanctions would signify eradicating the law’s most profound effect- the criminalization of undocumented immigrants and the maintenance of undocumented working families as an underclass, and the perpetuation of hardship for all workers.

 For more information or to join, go to: equalrightsforallworkers.org